-1.Hearing Impaired How we identify needs, assess How we adapt teaching to ensure How we provide support and and review access to the intervention for those with progress curriculum can include identified needs can include Identification is by the class teacher, information from transferred nursery or schools and parental information.
-Assessment and QFT strategies by class teacher with guidance from SENCO and specialist agencies.
-If after assessment a PCP is set in place this is reviewed regularly by the class teacher and other staff supporting the children.
+1.Hearing Impaired QFT: How we adapt teaching to Intervention: How we provide How we identify needs, assess ensure access to the curriculum support and and review can include: intervention for those with cui include. identified needs can include: progress A Minimum distance Identification is by the class teacher, information from transferred nursery or schools and parental information.
+Assessment and QFT strategies by class teacher with guidance from SENCO and specialist agencies such as the hearing impairment team If after assessment a PCP is set in place this is reviewed regularly by the class teacher and other staff supporting the children.
 The progress is shared every term with parents.
 How the child feels about their learning and what is working is discussed one to one with a TA.
-Minimum distance between teacher and child to facilitate lip reading.
-Create optimal hearing environment by using noise dampening materials- eg carpeted areas Removing child to quiet area for focussed work with an adult as needed Have clear visual aids.
+Minimum distance between teacher and child to facilitate lip reading as much as possible Create optimal hearing environment by using noise dampening materials- eg carpeted areas Removing child to quiet area for focussed work with an adult at times Have clear visual aids.
 Word banks and precise teaching of subject specific vocabulary.
 Face child in every oral communication and don't stand in the bright light.
-Have specialised equipment and advice for hearing impaired from the specialist hearing teacher 1:1 specialist hearing teacher visits and sessions in class or quiet area Extra phonics intervention Good home school links.
+Have specialised equipment and advice for hearing impaired from the specialist hearing teacher Awareness of the possibility of intermittent hearing eg for glue ear and need to ensure listening and attention and understanding Awareness of health and safety issues such as not hearing the fire alarm.
+1:1 specialist hearing teacher visits and sessions in class or quiet area Extra phonics intervention Good home school links.
 1:1 specialist teacher support on vocabulary and speech.
-All staff made aware of difficulty in school during high noise level activities such as playtime, dinner times, PE to ensure safety of the child.
-Classrooms given curtains/thicker carpets instead of blinds and tiled floors.
-1:1 support with specialist teacher when on school trips.
-Awareness of health and safety issues such as not hearing the fire alarm.

-2. Visually Impaired- At present we do not have any experience of children who are visually impaired but if we do we would endeavour to provide the following provision.
-How we identify needs, assess and review progress How we adapt teaching to ensure access to the curriculum can include: How we provide support and intervention for those with identified needs can include:
+2. Visually Impaired- At present QFT: How we adapt teaching to Intervention: How we provide

+we do not have any experience of ensure access to the curriculum support and

+children who are visually can include: intervention for those with

+impaired but if we do we would identified needs can include:

+endeavour to provide the

+following provision.

+How we identify needs, assess

+and review

+progress